m-rtijn/RaspberryPiGPIO/MPU-6050 Python/README.md

 This program handles the I2C communication between a Raspberry Pi and a MPU-6050 Gyroscope/Accelerometer combo, just like my ADXL345 program.

-Please note that it doesn't work yet.
+Please note that not everything works yet.